swina/nuxpresso-docs/src/guide/nuxpresso-strapi.md

 };
 ```

-**This create a stripped slug based on the title used by nuxpresso as friendly url**
+**This create a stripped slug based on the title used by nuxpresso as friendly url when a new article has been added**

 #### Contacts

+**Path -** ./api/contacts/controllers/contacts.js
 ```
-// api/contacts/controllers/contacts.js
 'use strict';

 module.exports = {